3rd Air Division: World War II

 The 3rd Air Division was activated in September 1943 as an intermediate command and control organization between command and wing levels.
 It was assigned to VIII Bomber Command, Eighth Air Force.
-The Division commanded three combat bombardment wings (4th, 13th and 45th), consisting of seven B-17 Flying Fortress bomb groups.
+The Division commanded three combat bombardment wings (4th, 13th and 45th), consisting of seven Boeing B-17 Flying Fortress bomb groups.
 The addition of the 92nd and 93rd Combat Bomb Wings in 1944 and additional bomb groups to the other wings increased the number of combat groups to fourteen.
-Between May 1944 and September 1944 the division operated both B-17 Flying Fortress (nine groups) and B-24 Liberator (five groups) aircraft, before converting to an all-B-17 organization for the remainder of the war.
+Between May 1944 and September 1944 the division operated both B-17 Flying Fortress (nine groups) and Consolidated B-24 Liberator (five groups) aircraft, before converting to an all-B-17 organization for the remainder of the war.
 In September 1944 the 66th Fighter Wing was assigned directly to the division for fighter support.

-The bomb groups were engaged in strategic bombardment combat operations against Axis targets in the European Theater of Operations (ETO).
-During the weeks immediately preceding D-Day (6 June 1944), division aircraft bombed tactical targets such as German communications centers and lines of support, and on D-Day hit targets on the Cherbourg Peninsula immediately behind the landing beaches.
+The bomb groups bombed Axis targets in the European Theater of Operations (ETO).
+During the weeks immediately preceding the invasion of France, division aircraft bombed tactical targets such as German communications centers and lines of support, and on 6 June 1944 hit targets on the Cherbourg Peninsula immediately behind the landing beaches.

 After V-E Day, the 3rd Air Division briefly became part of the United States Air Forces in Europe.
 As former Eighth Air Force units were withdrawn from Europe and returned to the United States during the summer and fall of 1945, the Division was assigned to VIII Fighter Command and controlled a mixture of bombardment and fighter groups before itself being inactivated on 21 November 1945.